The Ellie Blog

 Here are a few key ways to establish a healthy relationship with your work and recover from a bad case of burnout:

-• Talk it out: Feeling burned out can be a scary feeling.
+Feeling burned out can be a scary feeling.
 If burnout is affecting your work performance, you might even fear that you’ll lose your job.
 Some people have a tendency to internalize their stress, but staying silent can make you feel alone and helpless.
 Venting to someone you trust and admitting out loud that you can’t do it all can feel like a huge weight off your shoulders.

-• Identify the Root Cause: While stress is what leads to burnout, you need to identify what is causing your dissatisfaction and stress at work.
+While stress is what leads to burnout, you need to identify what is causing your dissatisfaction and stress at work.
 Are you taking on more than you can handle?
 Are you balancing work with a tumultuous relationship or mental health issue?
 Do you feel unrecognized for your achievements or feel isolated from your coworkers?
 Take time to self-reflect and pin down what factors might be triggering burnout.

-• Check-in on Yourself Often: If you’re always on the go, you might get so lost in day-to-day activities that you don’t realize you are burned out until it hits you in full force.
+If you’re always on the go, you might get so lost in day-to-day activities that you don’t realize you are burned out until it hits you in full force.
 Make a point to self-evaluate your mental health and look for the warning signs that you need to reset.

-• Rediscover Your Hobbies: Make time for things you enjoy in your weekly schedule.
+Make time for things you enjoy in your weekly schedule.
 Not every minute of your day needs to be spent on completing a task or getting something done.
 High achievers tend to get caught in loops of always working.
 Whether that’s putting hours in at your job or getting through the piles of laundry that accumulated over the week.

 When To See a Therapist for Burnout

 Burnout sucks, and it can last a long time.
 You might feel like you’ve done everything you can to beat it, but no matter how hard you try, you just can’t get your vigor and motivation back.
-Therapy can make a big difference in helping you reclaim your life.
+Therapy for stress and burnout can make a big difference in helping you reclaim your life.
 Your therapist can help you identify the root cause of your burnout and work with you on effective ways to minimize stress and find a healthy balance in your work life.